 The telephone records from Calvin and Linda Fulton he received from AT&T were next to meet his scrutiny.
 Given the old man’s track record, Luke had no hesitation in following his advice in relation to these remaining outstanding matters.

-Based on the notes Luke took in his diary during his meeting with the old man, his impromptu mentor suggested Linda was probably talking on the telephone when she was brutally attacked with the garden rock.
+Based on the notes Luke took during his meeting with the old man, his impromptu mentor suggested Linda was probably talking on the telephone when she was brutally attacked with the garden rock.

 The old man suggested Luke check the landline telephone records to see who Linda was talking to.
 It was a hunch, and most probably a long one, but Luke was prepared to give it a shot.